ashwinraiyani/Monitor-and-Manage-Google-Cloud-Resources-Challenge-Lab/README.md

   Click on Deploy button

 Task 4: Remove the previous cloud engineer
+In the console, click the Navigation menu > IAM.

+Find the second user (This is given in qwiklabs as "username 2")

+Enter the username2 in "Filter Value" place

+Click the pencil icon, select Remove.